tensor-compiler/taco-bench/README.md

 1. Commercial licensed product from Intel: https://software.intel.com/en-us/mkl.
 2. Specify `MKL_ROOT`.

-Note: use the mklvars.sh script of INTEL to set properly your environment.
+Note: use the `mklvars.sh` script of Intel to set properly your environment.

 # Benchmarking taco against *your* product